amandafer/ricochet-ES2/Ricochet.md

 3. **Ricochet 1.0.2**:
 This was the first version of the program with the final name Ricochet, which was suggested by the contributor `@obvio171`.
 The changes were minimal in this version, but some did occur: characters were displayed correctly in the chat, a Spanish translation was added and packages were updated.

-*************
-NOT REVISED
-4. **Ricochet 1.0.3**
+4. **Ricochet 1.0.3**:
 In this version, an excellent improvement on the security was achieved with the update of TOR.
 This new version prevented the anonymous attack on users of hidden services.
-Also, more translations was added like Danish and Brazilian Portuguese and the configuration was changed to make the program more flexible, useful, robust and reliable.
+Also, more translations were added like Danish and Brazilian Portuguese and the configuration was changed to make the program more flexible, useful, robust and reliable.

-5. **Ricochet 1.0.4**
+5. **Ricochet 1.0.4**:
-This release focused on bugs corrections to fix common errors in the system.
-To exemplify, a error where the program rebooted unexpectedly and the error “Configuration is already in use” would appear.
-As well as the previous versions, some additions in the documentation and translations were made.
+This release focused on bug corrections to fix common errors in the system.
+As an example, the error “Configuration is already in use" would appear when the program rebooted unexpectedly.
+Along with the previous versions, some additions were made within the documentation and translations.

-6. **Ricochet 1.1.0**
+6. **Ricochet 1.1.0**:
-This as a major release switching the environment to a safer and more extensible protocol,  brand new icons were added and 11 new language translations included.
-It also includes many UI fixes, as well as security updates for TOR and OpenSSL.
+This was a major release, switching the environment to a safer and more extensible protocol, and adding brand new icons and including 11 new language translations.
+It also included many UI fixes, as well as security updates for TOR and OpenSSL.
 The most differential change made in this release was the incompatibility with the new version and older ones.
-This update forced users to migrate to the newer version in other to maintain their chats and contacts.
+This update forced users to migrate to the newer version in order to maintain their chats and contacts.
 The migration could be done through the system itself, in time to use it.

-7. **Ricochet 1.1.1**
+7. **Ricochet 1.1.1**:
-This version included bugs corrections, updates and features.
-Some new features were: choosing the language after the installation, be able to visualize the number of unread messages and the system to play sounds when messages were received.
+This version included bug corrections, updates and additional features.
+Some of the new features were: choosing the language after the installation, being able to visualize the number of unread messages and the systems ability to play sounds when messages were received.

-8. **Ricochet 1.1.2**
+8. **Ricochet 1.1.2**:
-This is the latest version and it is possible to consider that big improvements are made.
-For instance, the reliability and stability of connections were improved.
-This can be proven, as now contact users with suspicious names are blocked and it does not allow attempts to connect or disconnected users.
+This is the latest version and it can clearly be seen that large improvements have been made.
+For instance, the reliability and stability of connections were refined.
+This can be proven, because now contact users with suspicious names are blocked and it does not allow attempts to connect or disconnect users.
-***************

 As we see, the design described is close to the simplest implementation possible.
 For future improvements, the protocol has the potential to be extended to enable features such as file transfer or even voice/video streaming.
 A more advanced use of hidden services could also be implemented and would mitigate the risks of publishing a publicly connectable service.
 Separate services or more elaborate designs could be used to prevent attacks by non-contacts.
 Also, future development in TOR could improve the cryptography and principles behind hidden services.